rossmann-engineering/EasyModbusTCP.PY/README.md

 ```

-####See the following codesamples in the "examples" folder:
+###See the following codesamples in the "examples" folder:

-Example 1.1: Data exchange to a Siemens S7 PLC - Simple Example which Read and Writes some Values to the PLC and Print it at the console
+Example 1.1: Data exchange to a Siemens S7 PLC - Simple Example which Read and Writes some Values to the PLC and Print it at the console.
+This Folder contails a python example code (example1.py) and a Siemens TIA-Portal Project

 Visit www.EayModbusTCP.net for more informations and Codesamples